amirgamil/lispy/README.md

         )

 ```
-Recursion is also supported in lispy so we can define a recursive function like this
+Naturally, recursion follows from this definition nicely, so we can define a recursive function like this
 ```
 lispy> (define fact [n] (if (= n 0) 1 (* n fact(- n 1))))
 #user/fact